BUY ONLINE AND SAVE UP TO 15%

 In 2000, 40 countries participated in the Heritage Days, making it one of the first major international cultural events.
 With the Minister of Culture Catherine Tasca, this festival changed its name to its current name: the European Heritage Days or JEP.
 The event was extended to other countries in the following years.

-For the 39th edition, the theme of the European Heritage Days 2022 is Sustainable Heritage.
+For the 40th edition, the city of Paris prepared two themes for the European Heritage Days 2023 : Living Heritage and Sports Heritage.
 The theme is set by the Council of Europe and the European Commission.

 Take advantage of the European Heritage Days to visit the main monuments in Paris.
 You can choose between guided tours, activities and workshops.